How an employment credit check differs from a common credit report

 - Employment credit checks do not display individual account numbers of loans or revolving credit cards

 - Employment credit checks are soft hits and do not affect a person's credit score as they are not seen as an inquiry by a financial institution to establish an account

-Before Checkr clients can order Credit Checks for employment purposes, they must go through an onsite inspection performed by a third party.
-To add credit screenings to your account contact Checkr Customer Support.
+Before Checkr clients can order credit checks for employment purposes, they must go through an onsite inspection performed by a third party.
+To add credit checks to your account contact Checkr Customer Support.

 As part of this process:

 - The third party will inspect the offices of the customer where credit reports will be ordered and reviewed.

 - The customer must state their intended business purpose for conducting credit reports.

 After an account is credentialed to run employment credit checks, at least one credit check per year should be ordered to maintain the package on your account.

 To comply with the Fair Credit Reporting Act and similar state laws, an employment credit report must have job relevance: the role should have fiduciary responsibility.
 An easy way to test whether a credit check is compliant is to ask, “Will this person handle or manage customer/company funds?”
 If not, a credit check should not be ordered.

 Several states have specific permissible reasons that employers must choose when ordering credit reports.
 See our article on state-specific permissibility for a partial list of those states, but you should consult with your legal counsel to determine whether credit checks are permissible based on the job role and state.